- How is breast cancer treated?

 Everolimus can also affect certain lab tests, so your doctor will check your blood work at times while you are on this drug.

-For more information about targeted therapy drugs in the treatment of breast cancer, please see our document, Breast Cancer.
+For more information about targeted therapy drugs to treat breast cancer, see our document Breast Cancer.

 Last Medical Review: 09/09/2014